 Clue #5: You’re competing with tons of companies for the same leads.

-You can imagine – if you get 15 leads, and every single one of those is going to a bunch of other companies – that you don’t really have that great advantage.
+You can imagine – if you get 15 leads, and every single one of those is going to a bunch of other companies – you don’t have an advantage.

-The customer didn’t express interest in you as a provider, which is ideal.
-It’s much better to get a lead from your website or from another source where someone has come to you in particular.
+The customer didn’t express interest in you as a provider, which isn’t ideal.
+It’s much better to get a lead from your website or another source.
+You want someone to come to you in particular.

 Clue #6: Charges after you cancel and beyond what you paid for.

-Apparantly you can pause a campaign for 15 days – but then when you call you cancel they will tell you that you can actually pause for 90 days.
+Apparently, you can pause a campaign for 15 days – but then when you call to cancel, they will tell you that you can actually pause for 90 days.

-Clue #7: Some leads aren’t even aware how HomeAdvisor got their information.
+Clue #7: Some leads aren’t even aware of how HomeAdvisor got their information.

-Scary, and potentially bad for your company reputation.
+Scary and potentially bad for your company’s reputation.
 Also very interesting that these YouTube videos have a crazy amount of comments like this:

 Clue #8: Home Advisor Destroys the SEO on Your Website